rbit-sr/Lua-Guide/_Lua guide.md

 ## Getting started and Hello World

 Let's write a simple Hello World script.
 Open up the folder "Velo\\scripts" where all scripts need to be located.
 As you can see, it already contains a couple of demo scripts.
-Create a new text-file and name it "helloWorld.lua".
+Create a new file and name it "helloWorld.lua".
 (It **must** use the ".lua"-extention, it cannot be ".txt".
 Enable file extentions in your file explorer to see or just copy another script and rename it.)

 Open up your newly created file with any text-editor, type `echo("Hello World!")` and save.
 Then, open up your game, open up the console, type `helloWorld` and it should print to your console.
 Note that you do not need to restart your game when making changes.
 Just save the script and run it again.